-Poble Espanyol in Barcelona is a museum in the open air, it shows the variety of popular Spanish architecture (and culture) with very different buildings, shops and restaurants combined in perfect harmony.
+Poble Espanyol in Barcelona is an outdoor museum.
+It shows the variety of popular Spanish architecture (and culture) with very different buildings, shops and restaurants combined in perfect harmony.

 And at night, there’s more in Poble Espanyol.
 You’ll find multiple and diverse activities, from concerts, disco nights and wine tastings.
 At night the enclosure becomes an ideal place to enjoy a good meal, to chat or to arrange a meeting between friends.

 Within the area – which is closed to traffic – there are numerous restaurants and bars with charming terraces, a children’s area with large slides, a picnic area, and cultural activities throughout the year organized for locals and tourists alike.
 In summer the outdoors activities stand out.
 It also has a valuable private contemporary art collection in the Fran Daurel Museum where universal works of art by the likes of Picasso, Dalí or Miró can be admired.

 Licenciada en Periodismo y enamorada de Barcelona desde 1986.
 Disfruto escribiendo posts y haciendo fotos de mi ciudad natal para BCN City Hotels, tarea que combino con la comunicación y el marketing online freelance y me mantienen siempre conectada y en continuo aprendizaje.